 Cocaine is a common recreational drug made from the leaves of the coca plant.
 It can be snorted in the form of a white powder or smoked as a crystalline rock (known as crack).
-When under the influence of cocaine, users experience increased energy levels, feelings of happiness and elation, and increased sensitivity to sight, sound and touch.
+When under the influence of cocaine, users experience increased energy levels, feelings of happiness and elation, and increased sensitivity to sight, sound, and touch.
 However, the long-term impact of taking cocaine can be devastating and regular use often leads to serious addiction issues.

 How Addictive Is Cocaine?

 When you use cocaine, it impacts you mentally and physically in a number of ways.
-It is these changes, especially those to your brain, that make cocaine such an addictive drug in the first place.
+It is these changes, especially those to your brain, that makes cocaine such an addictive drug in the first place.

 After taking cocaine, there are some immediate effects on the body.
 These include: